International Yoga Day: Arunachal Governor, CM, Dy CM participated in yoga events

 NAMSAI- The Dy CM who participated in an event at Namsai district, called upon the people to embrace the ancient art of yoga and incorporate it into their daily lives.
 “In the midst of our busy lives, it’s important to take a moment to connect with ourselves and find inner peace through yoga, which provides us with the perfect platform to do just that.
 On this International Yoga Day, let’s take the opportunity to embrace the ancient art of yoga and incorporate it into our daily lives.
 InternationalYogaDay #YogaForAll,” Mein said in a social media post.

-Tawang – the 10th International Yoga Day was observed with great enthusiasm at the Gyalwa Tsangyang Gyatso High Altitude Stadium in Tawang headquarters.
+TAWANG- the 10th International Yoga Day was observed with great enthusiasm at the Gyalwa Tsangyang Gyatso High Altitude Stadium in Tawang headquarters.
 The yoga session, jointly organized by the District Administration, Indian Army, and District Ayush Society, saw the participation of prominent figures and a diverse group of participants including Army personnel, students, monks, and the general public.

 Arunachal: Watch Tawang’s History